 By June 1941, just a few months after the Nazis marched into Yugoslavia, my parents and infant brother, Zdravko, were arrested.
 My father was deported to the Jasenovac Concentration Camp and my mother was sent to Stara Gradiska, a subcamp of Jasenovac.
 Neither survived.

 Fortunately, my little brother was saved by our housekeeper and brought to Ludbreg, where I had been staying with my extended family.
 My brother and I were first sheltered by our grandparents, but by 1942, nearly the entire Jewish community of Ludbreg had been deported, including my grandparents and the majority of my family members.

 All were soon killed in Jasenovac.
 We were left behind with my aunt Giza and her Catholic husband Ludva.
 In 1943, Ludva was arrested on suspicion of supporting the partisan resistance movement and was sent to Jasenovac.

-In his absence, my aunt Giza was denounced, arrested, and deported to Auschwitz, where she died from illness shortly after arrival.
+In his absence, my Aunt Giza was denounced, arrested, and deported to Auschwitz, where she died from an illness shortly after her arrival.